2026 United States secretary of state elections: Nevada

 Secretary of State Cisco Aguilar was elected in 2022 with 48.9% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is running for re-election.

 Republican Sharron Angle has announced her candidacy.

 New Mexico

 Secretary of State Maggie Toulouse Oliver was re-elected in 2022 with 54.5% of the vote.
 She is term-limited and cannot seek re-election.
+On June 2, Doña Ana County Clerk Amanda López Askin won the Democratic primary with 53% of the vote.

 North Dakota

 Secretary of State Michael Howe was re-elected in 2022 with 63.3% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is running for re-election.

 Ohio

 Secretary of State Frank LaRose was re-elected in 2022 with 59.3% of the vote.
 He is term-limited and cannot seek re-election.
 Ohio State Treasurer Robert Sprague has launched a bid for the Republican nomination, as has former Air Force officer Marcell Strbich.
-On the Democrat side, oncologist Bryan Hambley and former House minority leader Allison Russo have announced runs.
+On the Democratic side, oncologist Bryan Hambley and former House minority leader Allison Russo have announced runs.

 Rhode Island

 Secretary of State Gregg Amore was re-elected in 2022 with 59.5% of the vote.
-He is running for re-election to a second term in office.
+He was re-elected unopposed.

 South Carolina

 Secretary of State Mark Hammond was re-elected in 2022 with 63.3% of the vote.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is running for re-election.

 South Dakota

 Secretary of State Monae Johnson was elected in 2022 with 63.9% of the vote.
-She is eligible to run for re-election and has stated her intent to do so.
-Democrat former state trooper Terrence Davis is running against her.
+She was eligible to run for re-election but was defeated by state representative Heather Baxter in the convention.
+Democratic former state trooper Terrence Davis is running against her.

 Vermont

 Secretary of State Sarah Copeland Hanzas was re-elected in 2024 with 59.6% of the vote.
 She is running for re-election.
+She is being challenged by Republican Brooke Paige, while also running for Secretary of State at the same time.

 Wisconsin

 Secretary of State Sarah Godlewski was appointed in 2023 after Doug La Follette resigned.
 She is retiring to run for lieutenant governor.
+On August 2, Milwaukee alderperson JoCasta Zamarripa won the Democratic primary unopposed.

+Activist Jay Schroeder won the Republican primary.
+Schroeder was the party's nominee in 2018 for the office, losing to longtime incumbent Doug La Follette.

 Wyoming

 Secretary of State Chuck Gray was elected in 2022 with 91.6% of the vote, without major party opposition.
-He is eligible to run for re-election but has not yet stated if he will do so.
+He is retiring to run for U.S. House.
+Robert Short is the Republican nominee to replace Gray.